Jenelle Evans Lets It All Hang Out In Tiny Yellow Dress Amid ‘Teen Mom 2’ Return Rumors

 “I’ve always had other jobs besides MTV, so I’ve always been working.
 I also have a lot of open opportunities but waiting on answers from my old job,” she stated, confirming that she’s been in contact with MTV.

-Thanks @hollywoodlife for having me on your podcast during #NYFW !
-I always have fun talking with you. ????
-Squashed some rumors and also discussed what went on in court a few months back.
-Check it out now on @hollywoodlife ‘s #Podcast ????♀️ Photo Credit: Paige Kindlick @paigexrage

-As many fans will remember, Jenelle was fired from the show after major issues inside of her home and reports that her husband, David Eason, had brutally killed the family’s pet dog, Nugget.
-The situation led to hers losing custody of her kids, which she has since regained.
+As many fans will remember, Jenelle was fired from the show after major issues inside of her home andhttps://www.instagram.com/p/B22K0K4Fm8i/ reports that her husband, David Eason, had brutally killed the family’s pet dog, Nugget.
+The situation led to her losing custody of her kids, which she has since regained.

 “Everything’s back to normal.
 I think it’s been very great [having the kids back] because it’s really keeping us humble and we have been focusing on just staying at home, focusing on making them happy, making sure that’s a number one priority,” she added.